-(9) Facilities for which ODMHSAS can verify compliance with all applicable Core Organizational Standards, Core Operational Standards, and Quality Clinical Standards, within the timeframes specified in 450:1-9-7.3 may be considered for renewal of Certification in accordance with guidelines established in 450:1-9-5.4.
+(11) Facilities for which ODMHSAS can verify substantial compliance with Critical and Necessary Standards upon the initial site review and demonstrate compliance with all Critical Standards within the timeframes specified in (7) through (10) above may be considered for Certification renewal in accordance with guidelines established in 450:1-9-5.7.

-(10) Anytime, during the process outlined above, ODMHSAS may request one or more written plan(s) of correction in a form and within a timeframe designated by ODMHSAS.
+(10)(12) Anytime, during the process outlined above, ODMHSAS may request one or more written plan(s) of correction in a form and within a timeframe designated by ODMHSAS.

-(11) If the applicant fails to submit a plan of correction within the required time frame, fails to submit a timely and adequate revised plan of correction, or fails to provide evidence of correction for all cited deficiencies, a recommendation to initiate revocation proceedings must be made to the Commissioner or designee.
+(11)(13) If the applicant fails to submit a plan of correction within the required time frame, fails to submit a timely and adequate revised plan of correction, or fails to provide evidence of correction for all cited deficiencies demonstrate compliance with standards within the timeframes specified in (7) through (10) above, a recommendation to initiate revocation proceedings must be made to the Commissioner or designee.
 If the Commissioner or designee approves the initiation of revocation proceedings, the provisions of Subchapter 5 will be followed.